Alternative Housing Ordinance Amendments (updated 1/22/26)

 Amendment #5 – prohibit movement during evacuations

-Amendment #6 – landlord-liaison program
+Amendment #6 – landlord-liaison and mediation programs

 To protect property owners who are concerned about renting to an unhoused person seeking to transition out of homelessness, Nevada County offers a landlord-liaison service that guarantees rent, offers financial incentives to landlords, and covers repair/replacement costs.
 Landlords may take advantage of this service by calling 530-878-5088 or writing HCT@amihousing.org.

-Amendment #7 - Incentive
+Amendment #7 - Incentives